s4bot3ur/Blockchain-Challenges/Ethernaut/Elevator/WriteUp.md

 }
 ```

-The above is interface of a Building contract which means the Building contract should have the `isLastFloor()` function because using the interface we are interacting with the contract.
-If the function doesn't exist in the building contract it will revert.
+The above is the interface of a Building contract, which means the Building contract should have the `isLastFloor()` function because using the interface, we are interacting with the contract.
+If the function doesn't exist in the building contract, it will revert.

-In the Elevator contract there are two state variables top and floor.
-These variables are just declared in the contract but they weren't initialized in contract.
-So initially top and floor value is set to `false` `zero`.
+In the Elevator contract, there are two state variables: `top` and `floor`.
+These variables are just declared in the contract but they weren't initialized in the contract.
+So initially, the `top` and `floor` values are set to `false` and `zero`, respectively.

 ```solidity
 function goTo(uint256 _floor) public {